 Personally identifiable information may be shared in the following situations:

-- The student has signed a release which is on file in the Office of Admissions and Records.
+- The student has signed a release which is on file in the Office of Records and Registration.

 - The information is requested by another PGCC office or employee with a legitimate educational interest in the information requested.